planimation/api-tools/README.md

 # Access Planimation API

 The Planimation API provides programmatic access to Planimation, an online PDDL problem solver and visualiser.
-Planimation with user interface can be accessed through [here] [planimation].
+Planimation with user interface can be accessed through [here].
 A python library and a python-based command line utility are provided to easily access the API.
 They provide the same functionalities as the user interface.

 ### Installation
 Simply fork this repository and you can have access to the source code.
 Unfortunately, there are no `pip` or `conda` installation options available at this stage.